 The highest-rated women's saddles tend to be out of our price range, but this inexpensive little number from WiggleCRC has generally favourable reviews — some are absolutely rapturous — for its fit and seems to have scored points for its understated looks too.

-That said, you can pick up a Selle Italia Diva Gelflow for £49.99 right now, which is a very good deal on a highly-rated women's saddle, albeit just outside our scope.
+That said, you can pick up a Selle Italia Diva Gelflow for £52.99 right now, which is a very good deal on a highly-rated women's saddle, albeit just outside our scope.

 If you’re using parts or a frame made from carbon fibre or lightweight aluminium, a torque wrench is a workshop essential.
 It’s easy to overtighten areas like seat post and handlebar clamps with regular hand tools, and the old adage of ‘tighten it until it breaks then back off half a turn’ gets expensive very quickly.